Diinaa74/Shai-EDA-project/README.md

 got data from kaggle : https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries?resource=download

-1.1: Descibing each feature
+1.1: Describing each feature

-2- infromation about data:
+2- information about data:

 2.1-number of rows and columns of the data